Level 3 Music

 Term 4

-Practise Essays for the West Side Story External and Score reading.
+Practice Essays for the West Side Story External and Score reading will take place.

 Final Compositions need to be recorded alongside a detailed commentary ready for the portfolio deadline